Abhishek-Shewale/studio/DEPLOYMENT.md

 # Vercel Deployment Guide

-This guide will help you deploy your ProPrep AI mock interview application to Vercel.
+This guide will help you deploy your Interviewbabu mock interview application to Vercel.

 ## Prerequisites